Auto-ANT/Auto-ANT/README.md

 #  Auto Analysis and Tables (Auto ANT)

 # Downloading Auto ANT
-The user can download a specific application (PC or Mac), the entire repository, or the a release.
+The user can download a specific application (PC or Mac), the entire repository, or a release.
+The code and applications reflects the latest release.
-The code and applications reflects the latest release (this may be relevant if the user intends to cite the package).
+If the user only wants the application:
-If the user only wants the application
+- Download the relevant .zip file directly from the folder Ready_to_use_applications.
-- Download the relevant .zip application directly from the folder Ready_to_use_applications If the user wants the code and the applications
+If the user wants the code and the applications:
 - It is recommended to download the latest release.
-This zip file contains all content in the repository, including the .zip applications and the code.
+This zip file contains all content in the repository, including the .zip files for the applications and the code.

 # Running Auto ANT as an application
 Running Auto ANT as an application does not require any programming expertise.
 After downloading the application, it can be run without any further installations.